shaloo/web3-user-personas/docs/personas/persona-11-meme-participant.md

     - Seeks dopamine high in instant decisive small bets in hopes of asymmetric gains
     - Risk averse, does not go deeper into investment fundamentals but by social proof
     - Looks for protection against token scams through real-time fraud alerts
-    - Gives in to gamified UX, meme themes, community driven viral trends easily
+    - Gives in to gamified UX, meme themes, community driven viral trends
     - Fixates on "psychological illusion of token accessibility" with low prices, ignoring over 80% loss rates

 - ## Characteristics